-

 What is CMS’s drug selection and negotiation process?

-CMS’s drug selection criteria include total Medicare spend [the program is intended to include drugs associated with the highest Medicare spend] whether an approved generic or biosimilar exists in competition with the drug, and the time that has passed since its approval
+CMS’s drug selection criteria include total Medicare spend (the program is intended to include drugs associated with the highest Medicare spend), whether an approved generic or biosimilar exists in competition with the drug, and the time that has passed since its approval.

-Once selected, CMS determines a Maximum Fair Price (MFP) for drugs based on its own assessment and evidence submitted by drug developers through Information Collection Request (ICR) forms.
+CMS then determines a statutory ceiling “Maximum Fair Price” (MFP) based on its own assessment and evidence submitted by drug developers.
 CMS and manufacturers then engage in a negotiation process, during which manufacturers may respond to the initial offer with counterproposals supported by additional evidence.
+Manufacturers seek to support an MFP as close as possible to the statutory ceiling by demonstrating the value of their drug, relative to therapeutic alternatives, through clinical and economic evidence and RWE.
 Preparing responses to questions on ICR forms or for negotiation with CMS could require access to robust data that may not be readily available via clinical trials alone.
+The process ultimately results in CMS setting a final MFP for the selected drug.

-What types of evidence may be most effective in supporting an ICR Response?
+What types of evidence may be most effective in supporting an ICR response?

 How can manufacturers effectively develop the evidence that they need to prepare for possible MDPNP drug selection?